-Rarely, special products may be needed such as a probiotic, anti-candida product, anti-parasite product, or other.
-I have never recommended a medical drug for this purpose, as natural products usually can work well.
-Aloe juice is very soothing to an irritated intestine.
+Very rarely, we use a special product such as a probiotic, anti-candida product, anti-parasite product, or other.
+We have never recommended a medical drug for this purpose, as natural products usually can work well.

 Children have an important need for the essential fatty acids, particularly EPA and DHA.
 These very important fatty acids are needed for brain development.
 They are not found in most food today, however.
 Therefore, it is best to supplement them with capsules or oils.

 The best source is fish oil, which is not the same as cod liver oil.
 The label should give the amount of EPA and DHA contained in the product.
 Other sources are flaxseed oil, hempseed oil, borage oil and a few others.